 A magic formula for addiction recovery doesn’t exist.
 Everyone’s recovery needs are truly different, and your addiction treatment should be tailored to address your unique challenges and situation.
 JourneyPure Emerald Coast utilizes professional therapists, counselors and health professionals to work with each client privately and individually to ensure the best treatment possible.

 Following-through is the key to maintaining success.
 Once you’ve truly committed to a life of recovery, it’s important to follow through on that pledge.
 You’ll need to have a game plan for each day, and coaches and teammates to help you devise that plan will make it more likely that you can execute it.

 The treatments at JourneyPure Emerald Coast’s center can be very intense, although importantly the degree of intensity is mostly dependent on the severity of the drug addiction.
 Our outpatient treatments are fully comprehensive and individualized.
-We design treatment plans specially with your goals, challenges and interests in mind.
+We design treatment plans especially with your goals, challenges, and interests in mind.

 Many of JourneyPure Emerald Coast’s IOP services mirror those provided to the clients in inpatient, including:

 - Anxiety Treatment

 - Case Management

 - Experiential Therapy, including songwriting workshops, teambuilding activities and art therapy offerings